Mamiololo01/LAMP_stack_on_AWS_EC2/README.md

 # LAMP_stack_on_AWS_EC2
 LAMP STACK IN AWS

-What is a Technology stack?
 A technology stack is a set of frameworks and tools used to develop a software product.
 This set of frameworks and tools are very specifically hosen to work together in creating a well-functioning software.
-They are acronymns for individual technologies used together for a specific technology product. some examples are…
+They are acronymns for individual technologies used together for a specific technology product.

 LAMP (Linux, Apache, MySQL, PHP or Python, or Perl)